dmzza/dmzza/_posts/2014-11-09-scaling-out.md

 >
 > David Mazza, 2013

 I am debating about how to scale Tune Out beyond one subway line in New York City.
-I can either generalize the subway problem, or shift focus above ground lines where I can use GPS.
+I can generalize the subway problem or shift focus above ground lines where GPS and live route information is available.

-If I shift focus, I will probably create a new app temporarily to a different problem in a way that will not be useful on the L train.
+If I shift focus, I will probably create a new app because it won't work underground anymore.
 It is a safe bet that I can pull it off, but that poses the risk of being boring.
 If I solve the harder problem of combining the sensor data available without a signal, I may sink a lot of time into it or fail, and it could even work against my initial business idea of [serving ads]({{ site.baseurl }}{% post_url 2014-10-25-tuning-out %}).